 Remember this, and never forget it: It just can’t get any more personal than that.

 Editor’s note: This article is adapted from a chapter in Fr.
-Casey’s Making a Holy Lent: 40 Meditations to Prepare You for the Church’s Holiest Season.
-It is available as an ebook or paperback from your favorite bookseller or online through Sophia Institute Press.
+Casey’s Making a Holy Lent: 40 Meditations to Prepare You for the Church’s Holiest Season, available from Sophia Institute Press.

 image: Eucharistic Shepherd, photo by Fr.
 Lawrence Lew, O.P. / Flickr (CC BY-NC-ND 2.0)